Scopelitis Transportation Consulting’s initial training, advisory and consulting services are focused on the following topics:

 - Must all of my current drivers register with the Clearinghouse?

-- How will we handle driver consent under the new rules?
+- How do we handle driver consent under the rules?

 - How often must the company update its registration?